3 Overlooked Lease Items You Should Include

 That’s it.
 In 19 words, you’ve closed many of the loopholes and points of conflict that arise between a group of tenants and their landlord.

-Set your Subletting Ground-rules
+#2 Set your Subletting Ground Rules

 Our recommendation?
 Be assertive in all respects.
-If you run screening reports, require that the sublettor pay for their own before renting.
-Reserve the right to deny any sublettor at your own personal discretion (check state law for any restrictions on such a policy).
+If you run screening reports, require that the subletter pay for their own before renting.
+Reserve the right to deny any subletter at your own personal discretion (check state law for any restrictions on such a policy).
 Stipulate that the original tenant continues to be joint and severally liable for any rent, damages, or other obligations.
 And define clear assignments for the security deposit (is the original deposit returned and replaced?
 Do you require an additional deposit?).

 Ultimately, after weighing the pros and cons of subletting, you may decide to deny it all together (don’t forget to write this into your agreement).
 But if you do permit your tenants to sublet, don’t let it be one of the overlooked lease items that bites you back.
 Devote a few lines to the rules surrounding it.

-Overlooked Lease Items and Your State Laws
+Overlooked Lease Items and Your State’s Laws

 For more interesting articles on managing your properties, be sure to subscribe to our blog and Like us on Facebook.
 And don’t forget to share your thoughts in the comments!